 A busy teacher and mom, Shelly Beach dashed through life and never expected her running legs to stop.
 But they did.
 Although her legs halted, her mind raced.
 A sudden health crisis made her stop and listen to God.
-In her beautiful book, The Silent Seduction of Self-Talk, she points out: “Not far into my journey, the Spirit of God put a megaphone to my ear and blasted a message.
-‘Sit down and be still.
-How can you hear what I’ve got to say if you’re filling all the airtime?”
+In her beautiful book, The Silent Seduction of Self-Talk, she points out: “Not far into my journey, the Spirit of God put a megaphone to my ear and blasted a message”

-Our days fill with unfulfilling white noise.
+Our days are filled with unfulfilling white noise.
 How often do we text yet ignore God’s holy text, the Bible?
 Or answer our cell phones yet ignore calls from Heaven?

 Five Easy Ways to Charge Your Soul